 October 6-8, 2018

-Columbus Day Weekend will feature a growing competition for all ages – professionals, hobbyists, and amateurs alike.
+Columbus Day Weekend will feature a growing exhibition for all ages – professionals, hobbyists, and amateurs alike.
 Plant in the spring, tend over the summer, and bring us your odd harvest in the fall!
 Tower Hill will offer prizes in the following categories: Funniest, Oddest, Kid-Grown, Veggie Creations, and Best in Show.
-Judges will include a plant celebrity judge who will be announced closer to the event, in addition to our in-house horticultural experts.
 All ages are welcome to compete in each category.
-The Best in Show winner will receive a $100 cash prize, the winner of the Kid-Grown competition will receive a $50 cash prize, and each winner of the other three categories will be awarded $20 gift cards for the Garden Shop at Tower Hill.
+The Best in Show winner will receive a $100 cash prize, the winner of the Kid-Grown exhibition will receive a $50 cash prize, and each winner of the other three categories will be awarded $20 gift cards for the Garden Shop at Tower Hill.
+Judges will include celebrity judge Roger Swain, in addition to our in-house horticultural experts.

 Where do I get odd plants and/or seeds?